 Applying for a work permit for Czech Republic

 Those who need a work permit must first secure a job, as permits are only granted to foreigners who have already found employment in the Czech Republic.
-Before an application can be made, Czech employers must prove to the state that no locals are qualified for the advertised job.
-Once this has been established, expats can move forward with their work permit application.
-As work permits are tied to a specific job and employer, work permits are invalidated once foreigners change employers or positions.
+Before an application can be made, Czech employers must prove to the state that no locals are qualified for the advertised job and submit an application to hire a foreigner to the Czech Labour Authority.
+The Labour Authority will require business documents and an expat’s employment contract.

+Once the company’s application has been approved, expats can move forward with their work permit application.
+As work permits are tied to a specific job and employer, they are invalidated once foreigners change employers or positions.

 Once a work permit has been granted, successful applicants are typically given a special visa for the purposes of entering the country to pick up their work permit in the form of a Blue Card or Employee Card.
 Work permits are valid for a maximum of two years but can be extended.

-*Visa and work permit requirements are subject to change at short notice and expats are advised to contact their relevant embassy or consulate for the latest official details.
+*Visa and work permit requirements are subject to change at short notice, and expats are advised to contact their relevant embassy or consulate for the latest official details.

 ►For information on legally residing in the country, see Visas for the Czech Republic